betagouv/aides-jeunes/README.md

 - either by installing its dependencies in a Python virual environment locally on your machine
 - or by using Docker to pull and build an image with the required dependencies

-Note that if you are using a Mac with a M1/M2 processor it is advised to use Docker since not all packages used by Openfisca can be installed locally.

 ### Install Openfisca in a virtual environment

-:warning: As of now, python3.9 is not yet compatible with all python packages used in Openfisca.
-It is recommend to use a lower version such as `3.8.13`.

 You should [install Python 3 in a virtual environment](https://virtualenv.pypa.io/en/stable/) to prevent yourself from messing with your main python installation.
 The instructions below rely on the built-in `venv` module so that there are no additional external dependencies: